ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/WPFChartPerformanceBenchmark/Readme.md

  1. Open the WPFChartPerformanceBenchmark-SciChart_DirectX_vs_Software.sln

  2. Right click the solution node and Enable Nuget Package Restore.
-This is required to download the SciChart WPF DLLs
+This is required to download the SciChart WPF DLLs.

+ ..* **NOTE:** For NuGet Package restore, ensure you add the NUGet feed https://www.myget.org/F/abtsoftware/api/v3/index.json to your Visual Studio.
+Full instructions can be found at [SciChart | Getting Nightly Builds with NuGet](https://support.scichart.com/index.php?/Knowledgebase/Article/View/17232/37/getting-nightly-builds-with-nuget)

  3. Build in Release Mode